2019 Jammu and Kashmir airstrikes: India

 The Ministry of External Affairs in a press conference confirmed that the PAF violated the LoC and entered Indian airspace through the Nowshera and Poonch sectors, shooting down one IAF jet and causing its pilot to go missing.
-India also claimed to have shot down one PAF F-16 Fighting Falcon.
-A claim which was denied by Pakistan saying no F-16 was used in the operation.
+India also claimed to have shot down one PAF F-16 Fighting Falcon, a claim that was denied by Pakistan saying no F-16 was used in the operation.
 Additionally, Indian officials rejected Pakistani claims of shooting down an Su-30MKI.
 Indian sources claim that it is impossible to hide an aircraft crash as of now.

 On 28 February, Indian officials again alleged that two Pakistan Air Force (PAF) jets had violated Indian airspace.
 According to the Indian officials, the PAF jets were intercepted over the Poonch and Krishna Gati sectors.
 However, no aerial combat took place and PAF jets returned to their airspace.

 In April 2019, a joint Indian Air Force-Indian Army BDS unit claimed to have carried out a bomb defusal operation in Mendhar, Rajouri, where they had successfully defused 3-4 unexploded H-4 SOW bombs that had been fired from PAF jets.

 The Indian Air Force was displeased with the performance of the R-77 missiles since they were outranged by the AIM-120 AMRAAM used by Pakistan Air Force.
 Hence, they are planning to rearm using the I-Derby ER missile instead.